Putin reaffirms Russia's support for Syria's Assad

 Putin reiterated Russia's line that it is up to the Syrian people to decide the fate of Assad, adding Russia would not call on him to step down.
 But he said Russia would urge Assad to work with a "healthy" opposition on political reforms.

-On Iran, Putin said he believed world powers and the Islamic republic would soon sign an agreement curbing Tehran's nuclear programme in exchange for easing sanctions.
+On Iran, Putin said he believed world powers and the Islamic republic would soon sign an agreement curbing Tehran's nuclear program in exchange for easing sanctions.

 "I think the signing should take place in the nearest future," he also said, adding implementation of the agreement would take about six months.